 May I suggest that if the hon.
 Lady has time she and I should talk directly to colleagues in the jobcentre in her area?
 Let us have a discussion with them and see how we can support her constituents even better.

 Surely everybody in this place will want to help people on benefits but ultimately transfer them so that they have the opportunity to work and then pay more into the essential public services that they, and indeed we all, need to get by.
-Given that we have record numbers of employment and also record low unemployment, surely this policy must be doing something right to those ends.
+Given that we have record employment and also record low unemployment, surely this policy must be doing something right to those ends.

 The policies we have put in place since 2010 are working; we can see that in the jobs figures.
 When we came to power in 2010, some 1.4 million people in the country had been on out-of-work benefits for at least nine of the previous 10 years; that is not a legacy that the Opposition should be proud of.

-Yes, universal credit does help Jobcentre Plus workers who are trying to persuade people to go into short-hour jobs and zero-hours contracts where there hours of work fluctuate.
+Yes, universal credit does help Jobcentre Plus workers who are trying to persuade people to go into short-hour jobs and zero-hours contracts where their hours of work fluctuate.
 We welcome the very small changes to this that will help a few thousand people, but what will the Government be doing to help the thousands on universal credit who were paid a few days early over the Christmas period, then received absolutely nothing for their December-January payment of universal credit and are now suffering arrears of rent and childcare payments because of that which the High Court has just ruled against?

 We will of course respond on the High Court ruling.
 I am pleased the hon.
 Lady raised the point about what sort of jobs have been created: just to put it on the record—these are not Government figures; they are from the Office for National Statistics—since 2010 some 75% of all the jobs created are full time, are in high-level occupations and are permanent.
 That is something I wish Opposition colleagues would acknowledge.